 Below: Side view.
 Out of model….but he looks healthy enough!

-Below: The second one that I like to show was in 1999 given to me (again) as a gift of Tony Tickle, when we said ower goodbyes at the end of the historic second “Ginkgo Awards” in Belgium.
-This next year picture was taken in my garden just after I repotted it.
+Below: The second one that I like to show was in 1999 given to me (again) as a gift from Tony Tickle when we said ower goodbyes at the end of the historic second “Ginkgo Awards” in Belgium.
+This next year’s picture was taken in my garden just after I repotted it.
 The left arrow points at the large Jin that you can see on the left in the second picture below.
-The bottom arrow points at the large branch that I removed completely so that I would be able to create a more compact middle size Bonsai (Chuhin)!
+The bottom arrow points at the large branch that I removed completely so that I would be able to create a more compact middle-size Bonsai (Chuhin)!
 The large Jin/Shari section that you can see in the middle of the trunk in that same second picture is all that remains of this large branch!

 Below: September 2007.
 The same tree, but now as a Bonsai!
 It was earlier also shown in one of the “Noelanders trophies” together with another small size Yew that I will show you next!
 Height: 35 cm/14 Inch.
 Pot: Klika & Kuratkova Table: CHR furniture (B)

 Below: The same tree before cutting the new shoots.
-The right bottom branch has lost some thicker branches on the backside that need to be replacedfilled with new young branches in the next seasons!
+The right bottom branch has lost some thicker branches on the backside that need to be replaced and filled with new young branches in the next seasons!
 The ones growing from there are left alone to thicken and extend, so no cutting or pinching!
 The rest of the tree will be treated as explained before!

 Below: 1999.
-Me and my dear old friend Tony Tickle on a collecting trip in Wales…good times! 🙂
+A young and thinner me and my dear old friend Tony Tickle on a collecting trip in Wales…good times! 🙂